sysoce/laravel-translation/README.md

 php artisan vendor:publish --provider="Sysoce\Translation\TranslationServiceProvider" --tag="migrations"
 ```

-After the migration has been published you can create the translations tables by running the migrations:
+After the migration has been published you can create the translations table by running the migration:

 ```bash
 php artisan migrate